UluLord/Road-Surface-Segmentation-using-UNet-Model-Tensorflow-/README.md

 ![plot_metrics](https://user-images.githubusercontent.com/99184963/223560057-65dbfb8c-5e47-4537-9cc8-3b84114b0bc1.png)

-* As you see, the model training stopped early.
-It is because the 'callback' argument was set to True, and the model training process was monitored every 10 epoch because 'patience' argument was set to 10.
-So when there was no any improvement, early stopping worked.
+* As you can see, the model training stopped early.
+This is because the 'callback' argument was set to True, and the model training process was monitored every 10 epochs because the 'patience' argument was set to 10.
+So, when there was no improvement for 10 consecutive epochs, early stopping was triggered.

 ### *2.4.
 Predicting New Masked Images*